Release of Student Information

 The Family Educational Rights and Privacy Act of 1974 (FERPA) as Amended established a set of regulations governing access to and the release of personal and academic information contained in student education records.
 FERPA applies to the education records of persons who are or have been in attendance in postsecondary institutions, including students in cooperative or correspondence study programs.
 FERPA does not apply to records of applicants for admission who have been denied acceptance or, if accepted, do not attend an institution.

 Education records are all records that contain information directly related to a student and are maintained by an educational agency or institution, or a party acting for the institution.
 Exceptions to education records include sole possession records, law enforcement unit records, employment records, health records and alumni records.
 Rights under FERPA are not given to students enrolled in one component of an institution who seek to be admitted in another component of the institution.
+It is in violation of FERPA to use a social security number provided by a third party to verify or match data in student records and provide that data to the third party without the student’s written consent.

 Under FERPA, the rights accorded to parents transfer to students who have reached the age of 18 or who attend a postsecondary institution.
 These rights are: